scalar-labs/scalardb/docs/backup-restore.md

 That means that you need to create a consistent snapshot by dumping all tables in a single transaction.

 The ways to create transactional backups are different among each database product.
-We show some examples for some database products but you are requested to find the safe ways to a transactional backup from your databases at your own risk.
+We show examples for some database products, but you are requested to find safe ways for a transactional backup from your databases at your own risk.

 #### MySQL (backup)